 Keeping these tips in mind will help with your PM recruiting efforts, not just at job fairs but also at networking events, interviews, and even meetups.
 While far from exhaustive, I'm confident that having these tips in your mix of recruiting tasks will be very beneficial for your job hunt.
 Good luck!

 Looking to break into product management?
-You might want to check out our popular course: One Week PM.
+You might want to check out our popular Product Manager Certification Course.
 You'll learn the fundamentals of product management, how to launch your own side project, and how to dominate product manager interviews.